Revenue Reverend

 S11/16

 S11.
-2b deep violet and green
+2b violet, blue-green and bright green

 S12.
 5b green and black

 S13.
-10b blue and green
+10b bright blue and green

 S14.